Pgrapher Configuration Improvements

 something with the data that flows between this source and sink.

-edge is at index 0 in the list of n13
+Knowing that the (n1,n3) edge is at index 0 in the list of n13

-edges it is possible to break that edge and insert a new node (n2
+edges it is possible to break that edge and insert a new node (n2)

-which is done when setting n123inserted
+which is done when setting n123inserted.

 A fancy example